be-green/be-green.github.io/_posts/2020-01-20-reproducible-research.md

 This may seem (either) like a) this is all really obvious and doesn't everyone do this or b) this all seems like stuff that isn't really very important to me.
 However, I would note that I have seen a large number of people saving almost everything to their documents folder without any real structure.
 Or a project with 100 file paths to keep track of, each of which is hard-coded into all of the scripts.
 Or massive excel files that are being used as data stores.
 I can't say I've never been guilty of this, but that's why I think it's important (even at an undergraduate level) to be arming people with this type of knowledge!

-I guess I'm kind of rambling here, but I need to figure out how I am going to structure a bi-weekly class on this topic, so let's start with a framework.
+I guess I'm kind of rambling here, but I need to figure out how I am going to structure a  class on this topic, so let's start with a framework.

 # A framework

 A research project is relatively amorphous, with exploratory analysis sometimes creating subsequent data collection, methods changing as people get added on, a sudden scramble to address important feedback.
-The fact that often research projects take place over the course of years makes this even harder.
+The fact that projects take place over the course of years makes this even harder.
 The basic framework I'm proposing may need to be changed given your specific needs, but I think it encompasses a fair amount of projects.

 Let's start with principles:

 1. Never touch your raw data directly

 This means save it in a well-known format that is consistent across operating systems, like a .csv or .txt file.
-If you are feeling ambitious, consider using a lightweight SQL implementation like [sqlite]().
+If you are feeling ambitious, consider using a lightweight SQL implementation like [sqlite](https://sqlite.org/index.html).

 2. Assert and check expectations about your data